Majdi-Aref/syrian-meals/README.md

 + The footer
   + The footer section contains links to the relevant social media sites for Syrian Meals.
 The links will open to a new tab to allow easy navigation for the user.
+  + Clicking on the Instagram link opens the Syrian Meals page on Instagram in a new tab.
+  + Clicking on the Facebook link opens the Syrian Meals page on Facebook in a new tab.
+  + Clicking on the Twitter link opens the Syrian Meals page on Twitter in a new tab.
+  + Clicking on the YouTube link opens the Syrian Meals page on YouTube in a new tab.
   + The footer is cherished by the user as it inspires them to keep connected via social media.

 ![Screenshot of the footer section that contains links to the relevant social media sites for Syrian Meals](readme.docs/footer-readme.md.png)